-Should Canada's next election be called prior to the next fixed election date in October 2025, the PBO would be required to discontinue work on all requests by committees and members to accommodate requests from political parties.
+Should Canada's next election be called prior to the next fixed election date in 2025, the PBO would be required to discontinue work on all requests by committees and members to accommodate requests from political parties.

-Given the prorogation and the current minority Parliament, the timing of the next federal election and the length of the election proposal costing period may vary.
-All preparations are well under way: financial and economic models have been developed and tested, and we have established data access agreements with government departments, to position the PBO for the successful costing of election campaign proposals.
-The Office is ready to receive requests for cost estimates of election campaign proposals as soon as the next election is called.
+Given the current minority Parliament, the timing of the next federal election and the length of the election proposal costing period may vary.
+Over the 2024-25 fiscal year, the Office will work to further enhance its analytical capacity in key policy areas such as taxation, health, defence, housing and student program spending to ensure it is ready to receive requests for cost estimates of election campaign proposals as soon as the next election is called.